- Future events are being planned. If you would like to plan an event, please check the contact information.

-Make Craft Play is a for-profit educational program focused on developing critical thinking skills in children aged 9 to 18 years old.
-Our approach is to create enriching environments that encourage critical thinking by iterating improvements.
+Make Craft Play is a series of educational programs focused on developing critical thinking skills for children aged 9 to 18 years old.
+Our approach builds confidence through progressive iterations with hands-on projects.
 Some iterations might be a step back; that isn't failure, that is learning.
 The ability to learn from missteps is an important skill that contributes to success in Science, Technology, Engineering, Mathemathics, and more!

 Bryan has Bachelor of Science degrees in Computer Science and Bioinformatics from Michigan Technological University.
-He went on to work for MIT Lincoln Laboratory in the Chemical and Biological Defense Systems Group (and he can't say much more about that).
+He went on to work for MIT Lincoln Laboratory.
 While there, he helped found the Robotics Outreach at Lincoln Laboratory group.
-ROLL was where Bryan first helped run summer workshops.
 Bryan went on to do other work, but always felt called back to education.
-Now he lives in West Palm Beach working as a technology contractor and tutoring in math and technology.
+Now he lives in West Palm Beach working as a technology consultant and tutor.
 Oh, and Bryan is the head of Make Craft Play!

 Build a car from a kit of parts including straws, bottle caps, and cardboard.
 See how far and straight it travels on a track with a fan blowing over it.
 Experiment by changing the car.
 Does it improve?
 Maybe it does, maybe it doesn't.
 Time to change the car again!
 Let's see where it goes this time!

 This workshop should run about 2 hours.
+It is geared for students in the 9-12 age range.
 All materials are provided.
 There are no teams.
-There is a score to measure improvement, but competing is up to the students.
+There is a score to measure individual improvement; competition is neither encouraged nor discouraged.
 There are no awards.
 The students may bring home the car they built if they choose.